hemerajs/hemera-nats-streaming/README.md

 })
 ```

-## Suspending
+## Suspend
-Suspend a durable nats-streaming subscription.
+Suspend the subscription on NATS-Streaming server.
 You can active it if you call `subscribe` again.
+Returns `true` or `false` when subscription could be suspended.
 ```js
 hemera.act({
   topic: 'nats-streaming',